sonia02020202/Backend2/Passion Project MVP/README.md

-✔ Use of Model, View, and Controller
+✅ Use of Model, View, and Controller

-✔ Read, Update, and Delete functions
+✅ Read, Update, and Delete functions

-✔ API
+✅ API

-✔ Code is on GitHub
+✅ Code is on GitHub

-✔ Included README file
+✅ Included README file

-✔ Created Add, Delete, Update, and Edit buttons
+✅ Created Add, Delete, Update, and Edit buttons

-✔ Created forms
+✅ Created forms

-✔ Controllers handle form submission (POST)
+✅ Controllers handle form submission (POST)

-✔ Delete views show confirmation before deleting
+✅ Delete views show confirmation before deleting

-✔ Added summary blocks of information
+✅ Added summary blocks of information

-✔ Added summary blocks to describe properties and methods
+✅ Added summary blocks to describe properties and methods

-✔ Added forms for Customers, Employees, and Orders
+✅ Added forms for Customers, Employees, and Orders

-✔ Added 3 tables, ERD, and relationships (Word document)
+✅ Added 3 tables, ERD, and relationships (Word document)

-✔ Created views
+✅ Created views

-✔ Engaged with other students by asking a couple of questions about another student’s project in Padlet
+✅ Engaged with other students by asking a couple of questions about another student’s project in Padlet

-✔ GitHub is posted with the presentation video
+✅ GitHub is posted with the presentation video

-✔ Uploaded GitHub link along with the presentation video to Blackboard
+✅ Uploaded GitHub link along with the presentation video to Blackboard

-✔ Updated readme file